BuckWoody/workshops/DataScienceAndTDSP/README.md

 ### Lab: Feature Engineering, Modeling, and Scoring
 In this lab we'll use the same project you just completed - the "Classify US Incomes" one.
 You'll create your feature engineering file, run the model training, and create the final scores.
-- [ ] In the Azure Machine Learning Services Workbench, open the **code/02_modeling/Main_FeatureEngineering.py** file and run it to perform the Feature Engineering.
+- [ ] In the Azure Machine Learning Services Workbench, open the **Files** icon
+    - [ ] Open the **code/02_modeling/Main_FeatureEngineering.py** file and run it to perform the Feature Engineering.
 You will see the Job status in the right-hand pane and in the Job History section of the Workbench.
-- [ ] In the Azure Machine Learning Services Workbench, open the **code/02_modeling/Main_ModelCreation.py** file and run it to create your model.
+    - [ ] Open the **code/02_modeling/Main_ModelCreation.py** file and run it to create your model.
 You will see the Job status in the right-hand pane and in the Job History section of the Workbench.
-- [ ] In the Azure Machine Learning Services Workbench, open the **code/02_modeling/Main_ScoringAndEvaluation.py**
-file and run it.
+    - [ ] Open the **code/02_modeling/Main_ScoringAndEvaluation.py** file and run it.

-- [ ] When these processes complete, you will see the Job status for each in the right-hand pane.
-Click the click the **code/02_modeling/Main_ScoringAndEvaluation.py** item and open the **driver_log** you find in the Run History.
+- [ ] When these processes complete, you will see the **Job status** for each in the right-hand pane.
+Click the click the **code/02_modeling/Main_ScoringAndEvaluation.py** item in that pane and open the **driver_log** you find in the Run History.
 You will see the AUC for the two algorithms compared.
 - [ ] Now you need the serialized model file ("pickle file") saved off so that the code in the deployment section that follows can send the model to a container.
 To do that, look in the Job Status pane again and this time click the **code/02_modeling/Main_ModelCreation.py** item.
 In the **Output** area there you will see two models.
 Select the **CVRandomForestModel.pkl** file, select **Download** and save the file in the root of the project folder - You can find this in the "Project Dashboard" view in the Workbench, as the "Location" shown there.

 ## 4. Deployment